tomoyanonymous/matsuuratomoyacom-web/_src/info/161008_post_past.md

 ### Statement

-This exhibition is a continuation work of my past work "Acoustic Delay (⇔) Memory" in December 2015.
+This exhibition is a continuation of my past work "Acoustic Delay (⇔) Memory" in December 2015.

 In early days of the computer, 1950s , There was the memory equipment the name of "Acoustic delay line memory".
 Acoustic delay line memory works by circulating sonic pulses from the end to the end of a metal tank filled with a mercury.